How to deal with a toxic manager

 Working with a toxic manager poisons your life.
-Self-confidence and motivation are the first victims.
 Your work turns into constant misery.
-Here are some strategies for dealing with this situation.
+Your confidence gets completely shattered.
+Learn some strategies for dealing with this situation.

 Let me tell you a story about James (not his real name), a lateral hire with a four-month tenure.